rupl/chrisruppel.com/travel/_posts/2012-08-28-mussels-in-brussels.md

 - beer
 - food

-summary: When I think of Brussels two things come to mind — the best beer in the world, and great food to soak it up.
+summary: 'Thinking of Brussels two things come to mind: the best beer in the world, and great food to soak it up.'
 ---